hmziqrs/ruxlog-backend/docs/DEPLOY_STEPS.md

 You can avoid SSH entirely and let the server auto-update containers when new images are available:

 - The compose file includes a `watchtower` service that checks for new images every 5 minutes and restarts only containers labeled with `com.centurylinklabs.watchtower.enable=true` (already set on `backend`).
-- Make sure your server can pull from GHCR:
-	- Either make the package public, or
-	- Run `docker login ghcr.io` once on the VPS (use a PAT with `read:packages`).
-There is no webhook in this setup; Watchtower will pick up new images on its polling interval (5 minutes by default).
+- Watchtower will pick up new images on its polling interval (5 minutes by default); no webhooks or SSH are used.

 For a step-by-step Watchtower setup guide, see `docs/WATCHTOWER_SETUP.md`.